10 Things to Do in Tokyo in Winter

 - Sunglasses

-Alternative ways to stay warm in Tokyo in winter
+Alternative plans for keeping out the cold in Tokyo in winter

-If you are travelling to Tokyo during the months of December and March you should be aware that cold and snowy weather will be common but the city has a wide variety of activities to offer.
+If you are travelling to Tokyo during the months of December and March you should be aware that cold and snowfall will be common but the city has a wide variety of activities to offer, and you can always escape the cold by taking a bus tour of Tokyo.

-However, if you do get a heavy snowfall during your trip or want to beat the cold, you can opt to spend the day in the restaurants of Roppongi or in the closed markets or enjoy some of the Kabuki-za plays.
+However, if you come across a heavy snowfall during your tour or want to beat the cold, you can opt to spend the day in the restaurants of Roppongi or in the closed markets or enjoy some of the Kabuki-za plays.